-- The light does not come on when the ignition key is turned to the "ACC" or "ON" position, or remains on. - The light comes on or flashes while driving. - If either front seat belt does not retract or can not be pulled out due to a malfunction or activation of the pretensioner. - The front seat belt pretensioner assembly or surrounding area has been damaged. - The front and side parts of the vehicle (shaded in the illustration) were involved in an accident that did not cause the seat belt pretensioners to operate. - The front seat belt pretensioner assembly is scratched, cracked, or otherwise damaged.
+- The light does not come on when the ignition key is turned to the "ACC" or "ON" position, or remains on. - The light comes on or flashes while driving.

+- If either front seat belt does not retract or can not be pulled out due to a malfunction or activation of the pretensioner. - The front seat belt pretensioner assembly or surrounding area has been damaged. - The front part of the vehicle (shaded in the illustration) was involved in an accident that was not severe enough to cause the SRS airbags to inflate. - The front seat belt pretensioner assembly is scratched, cracked, or otherwise damaged.